cryptape/ckb-transaction-cobuild-poc/docs/migration.md

 treated as a black box.

 The DApp will receive a signature if the wallet users approve and sign it.
-After that, the DApp can fill the signature in the lock field in SighashAll and broadcast the transaction to the CKB p2p network.
+After that, the DApp can fill the signature in the seal field in SighashAll and broadcast the transaction to the CKB p2p network.

 ## Wallet Changes